LinuxSDA/lexicon_project/README.md

 Wiktionary has good database, containing all that is required.
 But parsing their [Dump](http://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles.xml.bz2) to a structured sqlite3 is backbreaking.

   * **Autocorrect** - Better, tested, algorithm required.
-Current auto-correct is based on little remodeling of e-grep(Wu-Manber algorithm).
+Current auto-correct is based on little remodeling of a-grep(Wu-Manber algorithm).
 The Auto-Correct works but it's annoying since it always manage to find substitute for words not in dictionary, thus not allowing it to search online.

   * **Porting to different platforms** - Currently, Lexicon only support Debian.
 Porting to popular platforms like Fedora, RedHat, Arch, Gentoo, Slackware is required.